What is the Accessory Navicular bone?

 - Vague pain or throbbing in the midfoot and arch, usually occurring during or after periods of activity

-Causes of Accessory Navicular Syndrome
+What Causes Pain with Accessory Navicular Syndrome?

 Some people will have always had this extra bone present in their foot but certain factors may cause to bone to become symptomatic including: